 Reading can save an inmate.
 A novel is a buoy in prison; it keeps you afloat because you can enter someone else’s life without ever leaving the facility.
 But not everyone in prison can read a whole book.
 Because I’ve witnessed that struggle first-hand, perhaps that’s why I’m one of the few who know that reforming the US corrections system means focusing on basic adult literacy—and therefore that providing university-level courses to inmates isn’t as helpful as it sounds.

 In late July, the Obama administration announced a pilot program to restore Pell Grants to the US correctional system.
 Those grants—abolished for the prison population in 1993—would now fund tuition, books and educational expenses to inmates who want to pursue university courses while incarcerated.

 Many take this as a sign of change for our broken US correctional system and a new approach to halting recidivism.
 But they seem to have forgotten that other forms of inmate access to higher education have already failed.

 As part of the Higher Education Amendments of 1998, Pennsylvania’s longest serving senator and correctional education champion Arlen Specter introduced “grants to States for workplace and community transition training for incarcerated individuals.”
 These grants to states, or “Specter funds,” underwrote college classes in prisons from 1998 until 2011, when Congress refused to authorize them further.
-During those 13 years when some The bigger news for criminal justice reform has actually been overlooked. prisoners were able to access federally-funded college programming, recidivism rates remained high.
+During those 13 years when some prisoners were able to access federally-funded college programming, recidivism rates remained high.